amakavanessa/amakavanessa/README.md

 ### 👯 I’m looking to collaborate with
 Companies and individuals who value efficient, responsive, and scalable web solutions.

-<p>⚡When I'm not coding, you'll find me exploring the beauty of the world around me and expressing my creativity through written words.</p>
+<p>⚡When I'm not coding, you'll find me exploring the beauty of the world around me and expressing creativity through written words.</p>

 ***